.

 Streamlining post-cooking processes can be achieved by positioning the sink near the cooking and serving areas.
 Ensure that utensils and cleaning supplies are easily accessible, and consider using a designated area for sorting and storing leftovers.

-To maximise organisational potential, utilise vertical space with shelves and cabinets, incorporate drawer dividers for utensils, and consider pull-out pantry systems for easy access to ingredients.
+l, utilise vertical space with shelves and cabinets, incorporate drawer dividers for utensils, and consider pull-out pantry systems for easy access to ingredients.
 Label containers for quick identification.

 What are the benefits of integrating multi-functional spaces in a U-shaped kitchen?